Netflix/ember-nf-graph/README.md

 This set of Ember components requires [Ember-CLI](http://ember-cli.com) 0.2.0 or higher and [Ember](http://emberjs.com) 1.10.0 or higher.

-To install, simply run `ember install:addon ember-nf-graph`, or `npm install -D ember-nf-graph`
+To install, simply run `ember install ember-nf-graph`, or `npm install -D ember-nf-graph`

 ## Documentation